 You can limit the number of active requests your users can submit at one time.
-Set universal and status-based request limits in the Customization Manager.
-Set individual request limits for users on the User Information Form.
-If configured to display, a notice appears at the top of the user's web pages indicating the number of active requests and, if desired, the number of allowed requests.
+Universal and status-based request limits are set in the Customization Manager and individual request limits for users are set on the User Information Form.
+If configured to display, a notice appears at the top of the user's web pages indicating the number of active requests and the number of allowed requests.
 When a user has reached the set limit for requests and attempts to place another request from the web, a notice appears on the request form informing the user that the request limit has been reached, and the request cannot be submitted.

 Upon installation of the system, Aeon can be configured with numerical limits that govern the number of active requests allowed per user at any given time.
 There are three types of User Request Limits referenced by the Aeon DLL.
 These are:

 - Universal Request Limits.
 Set using the RequestLimit key.
 Default Value is 0, which is interpreted by the system as allowing unlimited requests.